We work and believe in a better future

 - Steno Diabetes Center North Denmark

-The vision for the Steno Diabetes Centers is to create the framework for fewer people developing diabetes and a longer and higher-quality life for people with diabetes.
-In establishing the Centers, the Foundation wants to improve the quality of diabetes treatment and the prevention of complications to benefit both individuals with diabetes and society.
+The vision for the Steno Diabetes Centers is to establish a framework for reducing the number of people developing diabetes while ensuring that people with diabetes will live longer with an enhanced quality of life.
+In establishing the centres, the Foundation wants to improve the quality of diabetes treatment and the prevention of complications to benefit both individuals with diabetes and society.

 To reinforce the vision, the Steno Diabetes Centers are being established: patient-friendly and service-oriented clinics with personnel and facilities that will focus on the care goals for each individual, complemented by user-friendly surroundings with good accessibility.
 The activities will be based on research and of the highest international standard.

 The vision will be realized through four core activities:

 - Improved treatment of diabetes and prevention of late complications;

 - patient-oriented research;

 - intersectoral collaboration and disease prevention; and

 Steno Diabetes Center Copenhagen was the first Steno Diabetes Center in Denmark.
 The centre was established on 1 January 2017 based on the Novo Nordisk Foundation awarding a grant of DKK 2.945 billion to the Capital Region of Denmark, which owns and operates the centre.
 It will be located in a new building adjacent to Herlev Hospital.

 In September 2017, the Foundation’s Board of Directors approved a grant of DKK 1.4 billion to the Region of Southern Denmark for establishing and operating Steno Diabetes Center Odense after the regional council approved a detailed plan for the centre.
 The Foundation also approved a grant of DKK 1.4 billion to the Central Denmark Region for establishing and operating Steno Diabetes Center Aarhus, also based on the regional council approving a detailed plan for the centre.